brucou/functional-rose-tree/README.md

 undocumented, unmaintained

 In practice, it seems that few people use a dedicated tree library for manipulating tree-like data structure.
-Rather, what I saw in the wild is ad-hoc implementation of traversal, which are adjusted to the particular shape of the data at hand.
+Rather, what I saw in the wild is ad-hoc implementations of traversals, which are adjusted to the particular shape of the data at hand.
 This is understandable as tree traversal algorithms, specially the recursive ones, are trivial to implement (5-10 lines of code).